creecros/Group_assign/README.md

 - Download the provided zip, not the source zip, i.e. `Group_assign-x.x.x.zip`
 - Unzip contents to the plugins folder

+In the event that you use the master repo, ensure that the directory of the plugin is named `Group_assign`, or else the plugin will not work.

 # Screenshots

 ## Task Details: